 360 Photos on Google Maps

-Google Maps was an early adopter of 360 degree photography, with their fleet of Google Street View cars hitting the streets in 2007 in several cities in the United States, and quickly expanding to include cities and rural areas across the world.
+Google Maps was an early adopter of 360-degree photography, with their fleet of Google Street View cars hitting the streets in 2007 in several cities in the United States, and quickly expanding to include cities and rural areas across the world.

-They then launched their Street View Trusted Photographers program, which allows individuals and agencies, such as us, to get certified as professionals with the right hardware and experience to photograph businesses and physical spaces in 360, and add these images direct to Google Maps.
+They then launched their Street View Trusted Photographers program, which allows individuals and agencies, such as us, to get certified as professionals with the right hardware and experience to photograph businesses and physical spaces in 360, and add these images directly to Google Maps.